waqassoftmaticsolutions/Softmatic-Solutions/Waqas/Design Patterns/Creational.md

    2) When Objects require extensive setup or initialization that makes it impractical to construct new instances directly.
    3) When You want to avoid creating multiple subclasses for different configurations or variations of an object.
    ## Concept
-   i) Create prototype interface
+   1) Create prototype interface
-   ii) Create concrete classes tro implement the prototype iii) Create registery class to get track of all concrete class
+   2) Create concrete classes tro implement the prototype
+   3) Create registery class to get track of all concrete class

 ## 4) Factory